Anatomia Italiana

 San Bernardino alle Ossa, memento mori,ossuary shrine

-Consider the human body as a vehicle for religious expression at Milan’s San Bernardino alle Ossa, where in 1210 skeletons from a nearby cemetery were exhumed and then enshrined in a manner both artistic and macabre.
+Reflect on the human body as a vehicle for religious expression at Milan’s San Bernardino alle Ossa, where in 1210 remains from a nearby cemetery were exhumed and ultimately arranged in a display both artistic and haunting.

 This visually arresting ossuary shrine employs human anatomy to convey memento mori, reaffirming our mortality and offering the hope of spiritual redemption.